John Pople: Ab initio electronic structure theory

 Pople pioneered the development of more sophisticated computational methods, called ab initio quantum chemistry methods, that use basis sets of either Slater type orbitals or Gaussian orbitals to model the wave function.
 While in the early days these calculations were extremely expensive to perform, the advent of high speed microprocessors has made them much more feasible today.
 He was instrumental in the development of one of the most widely used computational chemistry packages, the Gaussian suite of programs, including coauthorship of the first version, Gaussian 70.
 One of his most important original contributions is the concept of a model chemistry whereby a method is rigorously evaluated across a range of molecules.
 His research group developed the quantum chemistry composite methods such as Gaussian-1 (G1) and Gaussian-2 (G2).
 In 1991, Pople stopped working on Gaussian and several years later he developed (with others) the Q-Chem computational chemistry program.
 Prof. Pople's departure from Gaussian, along with the subsequent banning of many prominent scientists, including himself, from using the software gave rise to considerable controversy among the quantum chemistry community.

 The Gaussian molecular orbital methods were described in the 1986 book Ab initio molecular orbital theory by Warren Hehre, Leo Radom, Paul v.R.
 Schleyer and Pople.

 Awards and honours

-Pople received the Nobel Prize in Chemistry in 1998.
+Pople received the Wolf Prize in Chemistry in 1992, and the Nobel Prize in Chemistry in 1998.
 He was elected a Fellow of the Royal Society (FRS) in 1961.
 He was made a Knight Commander (KBE) of the Order of the British Empire in 2003.
 He was a founding member of the International Academy of Quantum Molecular Science.

 An IT room and a scholarship are named after him at Bristol Grammar School, as is a supercomputer at the Pittsburgh Supercomputing Center.

 Personal life

 Pople married Joy Bowers in 1952 and was married until her death from cancer in 2002.
 Pople died of liver cancer in Chicago in 2004.
 He was survived by his daughter Hilary, and sons Adrian, Mark and Andrew.
 In accordance with his wishes, Pople's Nobel Medal was given to Carnegie Mellon University by his family on 5 October 2009.
+He was a Christian.